Best Hostels in Sydney: The Ultimate Guide

 There is a big lounge to use and a cafe at the hostel.
 There is also an outside deck area, pool table and a free wifi hotspot for you to use!

-If you want to stay in a quirky Sydney hostel, this is the place for you!
+If you want to stay in a cheap hostel in Sydney, this is the place for you!

 Sydney Central YHA